 - Year published (look for the Library of Congress information on one of the first few inside pages)

 - Name of the publishing house (Houghton-Mifflin, Chicago University Press, etc)

 - Place of publication (New York, London, Chicago, Poughkeepsie, NY, etc)

 If you have written down, photocopied, downloaded, or taken a photo of the above information, you should have what you need to make pretty much any citation style happy.

 More to come in the future!
 Stay tuned or better yet, hit the follow button on the left!

 This post is the second in a series about citation.
-Check out the first: Citing Sources: Why Do We Do It?
+Check out the next: Citing Sources: When do I have to cite?